MainulDip/KotlinEveryday/oop-minimap-kotlin.md

 - declarations of abstract methods.
 - method implementations
 - abstract properties
-- properties which provide accessor implementations
+- properties which provide accessor implementations.

 #### Note: If there is implementation of method or accessors in the interface, overriding is optional in derived/inherited class/interface.
 So for non-implemented properties and methods, it is required to override